Does your heart beat a little faster at the thought of writing your medical writer CV or resume? You’re not alone.

 Remember: only include your specific experience, skills and training if it is relevant to the job you’re applying for.

-6. Describe your key tasks in bullet points
+6. Describe your key medical writing tasks in your CV, in bullet points

 Recruiters who are scanning your content will appreciate a medical writer CV with bullet points.